Prospective Student Accessibility Information

 No, Fisher does not provide diagnostic testing services.

 It is the student’s responsibility to locate and pay for independent testing.
 Student Accessibility Services can provide a list of area professionals available to conduct private testing services.

 If a student with a disability is eligible for services through the state Vocational Rehabilitation Services program, he or she may qualify for an evaluation at no cost.

 No, documentation should be submitted with a completed Disability Accommodation Request and Release of Confidential Information [pdf], only after you have been accepted to the College.

 Information from disability documentation is held in a confidential file and is shared only on a "need to know basis."
-The accommodation process requires the student to disclose disability status to faculty and staff as needed to adapt courses, equipment, or facilities to ensure equal access.
+The accommodation process requires you to disclose disability status to faculty and staff as needed to adapt courses, equipment, or facilities to ensure equal access.
 You are not required to disclose your specific diagnosis to your instructors.

 Typical accommodations may include alternative testing arrangements (extended time, quiet location, use of a word processor), access to an electronic textbook or a copy of class notes.

 Writing Center tutors provide assistance with all writing assignments, and the Math Center tutors provide assistance with most math courses, as well as some computer science, statistics (including economics and psychology), chemistry, and physics courses.